Kotletes (Latvian Meatballs)

 There is one thing that always puzzles me – why would Australians eat sandwiches for lunch?
 To me sandwich is breakfast (just simple cheese or ham and butter on rye) or afternoon snack to tie me over until dinner (polony on white bread with mayo anyone?).
-Therefore lunch and dinner always would be a cooked meal, usually consisting of some form of starch, meat and vegetables.
+Therefore lunch and dinner more often than not will be a cooked meal, usually consisting of some form of starch, meat and vegetables.
 So, let me present to you a quintessential Latvian lunch dish – meatballs (kotletes) served with potatoes and green salad.

 As with the most things in Latvian cooking, pretty much every family would have a different recipe for meatballs.
 Some add fried onions, raw minced onions, soaked oats or crumb the balls before frying.
 I have tried all of these variations and always come back to the recipe below.
 The meatballs are great with potatoes and salad where the buttermilk and cream acts as a sauce, while cold leftover meatballs are delicious on white bread with butter (but I do not get leftover meatballs in my house, kids love them so much).